 Family leave of absence most often refers to the Family and Medical Leave Act (FMLA) that exists within the United States.7 min read

-Family Leave of Absence
+What Is a Family Leave of Absence?

 Family leave of absence most often refers to the Family and Medical Leave Act (FMLA) that exists within the United States.
 Made law in 1993, the FMLA requires certain employers to provide up to 12 weeks of unpaid leave to eligible employees for applicable family and medical circumstances that arise.
 An employee's position is protected during this time, and the employer must allow the employee to continue working for the company once they return.